sausheong/invaders/README.md

 ## Space Invaders

-[Space Invaders](https://en.wikipedia.org/wiki/Space_Invaders) is one of the most successful arcade video games in the [golden age](https://en.wikipedia.org/wiki/Golden_age_of_arcade_video_games).
+[Space Invaders](https://en.wikipedia.org/wiki/Space_Invaders) was one of the most successful arcade video games during the [golden age of arcade video games](https://en.wikipedia.org/wiki/Golden_age_of_arcade_video_games).
 It was first released in 1978 and is generally accepted as start of the golden age, which lasted from late 70s to the early 90s.
-Even after the decline of arcade video games, it simply transcended to up and coming video game consoles.
+Even after the decline of arcade video games, it simply transcended the medium and moved to video game consoles.

 ![Space Invaders](images/space-invaders.png)